 It is important that children regularly visit the kindergarten.
 Life in the kindergarten is based on repetition and development of safety and acceptance.
 Frequent absence of children hinders their inclusion in the group.
 It helps if children come to the kindergarten every day at the same time.
 In this way children include in the activity and in the social happening more easily.

 When children come to the kindergarten they are exposed to different illnesses, contagious children’s diseases and viroses.
 A child who falls ill should stay at home because he/she can infect also other children and because he needs rest, peace, attention and special care.
-Signs that a child needs home care are: increased temperature, unusual fatigue, irritability, breathing difficulties, continuous crying, vomiting, diarrhoea, rash, coughing, sore throat, gland inflammation, running nose, taking antibiotics, conjunctivitis etc. If the kindergarten teacher thinks that the child is ill and cannot be included in the group, she does not accept the child in the department and/or calls his parents to take him home.
+Signs that a child needs home care are: increased temperature, unusual fatigue, irritability, breathing difficulties, continuous crying, vomiting, diarrhoea, rash, coughing, sore throat, gland inflammation, runny nose, taking antibiotics, conjunctivitis etc. If the kindergarten teacher thinks that the child is ill and cannot be included in the group, she does not accept the child in the department and/or calls his parents to take him home.
 Children have the right to the rest and individual care in appropriate environment until signs of illness disappear.

 The toys in the kindergarten are regularly cleaned and disinfected.
 We use paper handkerchiefs and towels, and only liquid soap.
 In the case of contagious diseases and viroses the kindergarten teachers disinfect the premises and the equipment.
 They also change bed linen.
 Employees consider instructions that prevent and reduce contagious diseases, have regular medical examinations which are a part of the kindergarten’s documentation.
 We consistently perform hygiene principles and respect other protective measures.